Mostly Dead

 Mostly Dead Is Not All Dead

-At minimum, take Romans 4–8 (better yet, 1–11) in a single sitting.
-Don't treat each chapter as if Paul wrote in pieces.
-Slow down.
+Paul didn't write chapters.
+He wrote a single letter meant to be heard as one unbroken argument.
+Take Romans 4–8 (better yet, 1–11) in a single sitting.
 Follow the connective tissue—"therefore," "so then," "for."
-Pause at each comma and ponder with every period.
+Pause at each comma.
+Ponder at every period.
 Let each line confront you like a mirror that refuses to lie.

 then wondered why our faith feels thin.

-We talk about grace, we sing about victory, and yet many of us—myself included—have lived as though sin still holds the deed to our bodies.
-We fight it, we fear it, we limp beneath it, forgetting that Romans 6 doesn't describe a battle; it declares a burial.
+We talk about grace.
+We sing about victory.
+And yet many of us have lived as though sin still holds the deed to our bodies.
+We fight it, we fear it, we limp beneath it—forgetting that Romans 6 doesn't describe a battle.
+It declares a burial.

-And to make matters worse, when Paul does describe a battle, we mistake it for the normal Christian life because we didn't follow his logic the way he built it.
+And when Paul does describe a battle, we mistake it for the normal Christian life, because we didn't follow his logic the way he built it.

 Paul isn't offering coping strategies.